 Interest and Fees.
 We pay interest on revolver borrowings under the credit facility at floating rates equal to LIBOR plus a margin (i) ranging from 175 to 275 basis points (depending on Host L.P.'s consolidated leverage ratio), or (ii) following the date on which Host L.P.'s long-term unsecured debt rating is investment grade and Host L.P. elects ratings-based pricing, ranging from 100 to 160 basis points (depending on Host L.P.'s unsecured long-term debt rating).
 Based on our leverage ratio at December 31, 2012 of 4.2x, we would be able to borrow at a rate of LIBOR plus 200 basis points.
 While we are using leverage-based pricing, to the extent that amounts under the credit facility remain unused, we pay a quarterly commitment fee on the unused portion of the loan commitment of 25 to 35 basis points, depending on our average revolver usage during the applicable period.
 Upon attainment of an investment grade unsecured debt rating and our election of ratings-based pricing, in lieu of paying an unused commitment fee, we would instead pay a facility fee ranging from 15 basis points to 40 basis points, depending on our rating and regardless of usage.
-The interest rate margin on the Term Loan can range from 165 to 265 basis points (depending on Host L.P.'s consolidated leverage ratio) or, under certain circumstances, in the event that Host L.P.'s long-term unsecured debt rating is investment grade, from 115 to 200 basis points.
+The interest rate margin on the Term Loan can range from 165 to 265 basis points (depending on Host L.P.'s long-term unsecured debt rating is investment grade, from 115 to 200 basis points.

 Other Covenants and Events of Default.
 The credit facility contains restrictive covenants on customary matters.
-Certain covenants become less restrictive at any time that our leverage ratio falls below 6.0x.
-In particular, at any time that our leverage ratio is below 6.0x, we will not be subject to limitations on capital expenditures, and the limitations on acquisitions, investments and dividends contained in the credit facility will be superseded by the generally less restrictive corresponding covenants in our senior notes indenture.
+Certain covenants become less restrictive at any time that our leverage ratio is below 6.0x, we will not be subject to limitations on capital expenditures, and the limitations on acquisitions, investments and dividends contained in the credit facility will be superseded by the generally less restrictive corresponding covenants in our senior notes indenture.
 Additionally, the credit facility's restrictions on the incurrence of debt and the payment of dividends generally are consistent with our senior notes indenture.
 These provisions, under certain circumstances, limit debt incurrence to debt incurred under the credit facility or in connection with a refinancing, and limit dividend payments to those necessary to maintain Host Inc.'s tax status as a REIT.
 The credit facility also includes usual and customary events of default for facilities of this nature, and provides that, upon the occurrence and continuance of an event of default, payment of all amounts owed under the credit facility may be accelerated, and the lenders' commitments may be terminated.
 In addition, upon the occurrence of certain insolvency or bankruptcy related events of default, all amounts owed under the credit facility will become due and payable and the lenders' commitments will terminate.